-Different Types of Exercise and How They Affect Type 1 Diabetes
+How Different Types of Exercise Affect Blood Sugar

 Lifting weights at the gym.
 Running on a treadmill.
 Joining a soccer team.
 All three provide great exercise, all with a different effect on glucose control.
 From the professional athlete to the occasional power walker, people with type 1 diabetes can reap the benefits of exercise with the right management.
 Here’s a rundown for you before you run.